StamusNetworks/SELKS/README.rst

 The default root password is ``StamusNetworks``

-SELKS has 10 default IDS dashboards (found under Iceweasel, Bookmarks and Load button in Kibana) - ALL,ALERTS,DNS,FILE-Transactions,FLOW,HTTP,HTTP-Extended-Custom,PRIVACY,SSH,TLS
+SELKS has more than 10 default IDS dashboards (found under Iceweasel, Bookmarks and Load button in Kibana) - ALL,ALERTS,DNS,FILE-Transactions,FLOW,HTTP,HTTP-Extended-Custom,PRIVACY,SSH,TLS

+A link to Kibana dashboards can also be found by clicking on the Stamus Icon on top left of Scirius, the rule management interface.

 Elasticsearch, Logstash and Suricata are build in and can be used as standard services, ex ::